flyth/inspektor-gadget/pkg/expr/README.md

 # Filter Offloading System

-This package provides a mechanism for offloading parts of filter expressions to kernel space using eBPF programs.
+This package provides a general mechanism for offloading parts of filter expressions to improve performance.

 ## Overview

-The filter offloading system allows for processing filter expressions like `pid == 1 || otherVal == 2` and determining which parts can be offloaded to the kernel space.
-This is particularly useful for performance optimization, as filtering in the kernel can significantly reduce the amount of data that needs to be processed in user space.
+The filter offloading system allows for processing filter expressions like `pid == 1 || otherVal == 2` and determining which parts can be offloaded to lower layers of the system.
+This is particularly useful for performance optimization, as filtering at lower layers can significantly reduce the amount of data that needs to be processed at higher layers.

 ## Key Components